fabacab/fetlife-video-sharer/README.markdown

 ### Do I need a FetLife account to view a video someone else shared?

 Nope!
-Anyone can view a video from FetLife.
-A FetLife account is not required.
+Anyone can view a video from FetLife using the free, direct link extracted with this tool.
+A FetLife account is not required to view the video, only to share the free direct link the first time.
 To learn more about why this is so, please see the following detailed articles:

 * [The privacy information FetLife doesn't want you to read](http://maybemaimed.com/2012/09/26/the-privacy-information-fetlife-doesnt-want-you-to-read/)
 * [Some Notes on FetLife's (In)Security](http://maybemaimed.com/2012/08/13/guest-post-some-notes-about-fetlifes-insecurity/)

 ## Change log

+* Version 0.1.2:
+    * Easier link sharing via direct link.
+    * Fixed bug where some videos were not identified correctly.

 * Version 0.1.1:
     * Initial release.